-- Adults older than 65 suffer the greatest number of fatal falls.
+- Adults older than 65 years of age suffer the greatest number of fatal falls.

 - Prevention strategies should emphasize education, training, creating safer environments, prioritizing fall-related research and establishing effective policies to reduce risk.

 Globally, falls are a major public health problem.
-An estimated 424 000 fatal falls occur each year, making it the second leading cause of unintentional injury death, after road traffic injuries.
-Over 80% of fall-related fatalities occur in low- and middle-income countries, with regions of the Western Pacific and South East Asia accounting for more than two thirds of these deaths.
+An estimated 646 000 fatal falls occur each year, making it the second leading cause of unintentional injury death, after road traffic injuries.
+Over 80% of fall-related fatalities occur in low- and middle-income countries, with regions of the Western Pacific and South East Asia accounting for 60% of these deaths.
 In all regions of the world, death rates are highest among adults over the age of 60 years.

-Though not fatal, approximately 37.3 million falls are severe enough to require medical attention occur each year.
-Such falls are responsible for over 17 million DALYs (disability-adjusted life years) lost2.
+Though not fatal, approximately 37.3 million falls severe enough to require medical attention occur each year.
+Such falls are responsible for over 17 million DALYs (disability-adjusted life years) lost (2).
 The largest morbidity occurs in people aged 65 years or older, young adults aged 15–29 years and children aged 15 years or younger.